 The fifth bucket is also extremely important.

-There is a document or series of documents, I believe they're called exculpatory statements, that list all of the intercepts and information that the FBI possessed from things like informants and others, maybe people wearing wires at various times, in which people like Papadopoulos and Carter Page, who are the focus of this alleged collusion scandal, now cleared, of course.
+There is a document or series of documents, I believe they're called exculpatory statements, that list all of the intercepts and information that the FBI possessed from things like informants and others, maybe people wearing wires at various times, in which people like Papadopoulos and Carter Page, who are the focus of this alleged collusion scandal, now cleared, of course, and things they were saying to undercovers and being intercepted without their knowledge that really weighed towards the evidence of innocence,

-Uh uh and things they were saying to undercovers and being intercepted without their knowledge that really weighed towards the evidence of innocence, that the idea the FBI went into this investigation, the predicate of collusion was in fact false.
+that the idea the FBI went into this investigation, the predicate of collusion, was in fact false.

-Is that is that a defensible place to be?
+Is that a defensible place to be?

-You just explained the fourth bucket, the series of emails the FBI had going back and forth that that lays out a lot of this.
+You just explained the fourth bucket, the series of emails the FBI had going back and forth that lays out a lot of this.

-What's the first one?
+What's the first thing?

-A summary of all the things that was exculpatory that the FBI had that they didn't weigh into the equation of continuing the investigation.
+Bucket five are those exculpatory statements, a summary of all the things that was exculpatory that the FBI had that they didn't weigh into the equation of continuing the investigation.

 So that's the fifth bucket.